Learn to think like a bioscientist

 Dr. Megan Rudock, Ph.D., Wake Forest University

-Dr. Megan Rudock earned her B.S. in Chemistry from the University of Georgia, with research focused in biochemistry and molecular biology.
+Dr. Megan Rudock earned her B.S. in Chemistry from the University of Georgia, with research focused on biochemistry and molecular biology.
 She then earned her Ph.D. in Molecular Genetics and Genomics at Wake Forest University School of Medicine.
 Her doctoral research focused on population genetics and the biochemical and molecular pathways leading to subclinical atherosclerosis and insulin resistance.

 Dr. Rudock is a former member of the teaching faculty in the Chemistry Department at Wake Forest University where she taught Everyday Chemistry, General Chemistry and Biochemistry.

 Meet The Mentors

 Wake Forest University graduate with a degree in Medicinal Chemistry and Drug Discovery.
 She contributed to research projects concerning both drug design and synthesis as well as crystallographic structure determination.
 Carly's pursuing a PhD at West Virginia University, with a focus on organometallic chemistry and catalysis.